DiamondLightSource/dls-servbase/.dae-devops/docs/testing.rst

 Each test will write files into its own directory::

-    /tmp/dls-servbase/tests/....
+    /tmp/dls-servbase/tests/*

 The tests clear their directory when they start, but not when they finish.
-This allows peeking in there to see what's been written by the test.
+This allows you to examine what's been written by the test.

-.. # dae_devops_fingerprint 3bd80bbd88306473a1ee98b988b17986
+.. # dae_devops_fingerprint 197b7a99ae5cd1520d710ad36ebd4236